vlsi1217/C/README.md

 Here is my records:

 0925: Chapter 1 finishing...
+1015: still in Chapter 1....
+1 month past

+solutions also can be found: http://krsolutions.webs.com/chapter1.htm

 After so long a while I finally setup my github accout and create several files and folders on the remote Repo.